pearsonkyle/GeneticNeuralNetwork/README.md

 ![](NN_parameterization.png)

-Each network has an input size of 1 corresponding to an angle and an output size of 1 corresponding to the respective tangent function evaluation for that angle.
+Each network has an input size of 1 corresponding to an angle and an output size of 1 corresponding to the respective trig function evaluation for that angle.

 ## Examples